ghumphr/brainuploader/docs/README.md

 - Automated review should be performed to determine if content should be flagged offensive

 ## Mistaken/Incorrect User
-As a mistaken user, I want to put incorrect answers on shared flashcards so that misinformation will spread.
+As a mistaken user, I want to put incorrect answers on shared flashcards so I can spread misinformation.

 ### Mitigation Criteria
 - Users should be notified if cards in decks or with identical content are flagged incorrect